casparhubinger/simplified-admin-menu/README.md

 ###  Will this be available via WordPress.org?

-No plans in that direction.
+No plans in that direction, but you can use the [GitHub Updater plugin](https://github.com/afragen/github-updater/).

 ## 🌈 Translations